zuwarm/reforger-server/README.md

 ## Networking

 UDP port 2001 needs to be reachable from outside (in case of NAT).
+On launch the container determines the public IP and adds it to the config json file.
+Arma only supports IPv4!